wpshopify/docs/guides/setting-up-cross-domain-tracking.md

-# Google Analytics
+# Cross-domain Tracking

-# Google Tag Manager

-WP Shopify Pro comes with the ability to enable cross-domain tracking.
-This allows you to attribute sales to the WordPress site when they occur on the Shopify checkout page.
+WP Shopify Pro comes with the ability to enable GA cross-domain tracking.
 The process has a few components to it, let's get started!

+## Adding the snippets

+First, you’ll need to add the GTM tracking code to **both** your WordPress and Shopify sites.
+To add it within Shopify, you’ll need to place the embed code within the "Additional scripts" section of the Shopify checkout settings.

-## Configuring the snippet
+## Configuring the snippets

-Once you have the snippet added to both your WordPress and Shopify sites, you'll need to edit them to include the "GA Linker plugin".
+Once you have the snippets added to both your WordPress and Shopify sites, you'll need to edit them to include the **GA Linker plugin**.
 This is responsible for passing the tracking cookie from WordPress to Shopify.
 You can do this by setting the "domains" key inside the embed code.

 Here’s an example of how it should roughly look: